 Turn your robot around so the blue flags on the locking hardware are most accessible to you.

 1. The first two screws to remove can be found behind the pipette carriage.
 It can be accessed via the front opening door.
-Use your 3 mm Allen key to remove these screws.
+Use your 3 mm hex key to remove these screws.

-2. Collect the two square nuts that dropped out of the pipette carriage.
+2. Collect the two square nuts that fell out of the pipette carriage.

-If no nuts dropped out, they might be stuck.
-Use your 2 mm Allen key to momentarily loosen the small screw inside the pipette enclosure, so the nuts have more room to slide past.
+Use your 2 mm hex key to loosen the small screw inside the pipette enclosure, so the nuts have more room to slide past it.

 3. The next set of screws are located slightly above the pipette carriage.
 There are 3 screws in total.
 In order to access the third screw, first the 2 screws shown below must be removed.

-Use your 3 mm Allen key to remove these screws.
+Use your 3 mm hex key to remove these screws.